hugohadfield/LensDistortionFromLines/README.md

 f * r_theta = d(r) * r
 ```

+This means we can work through the following equations to find the OpenCV coefficients that would produce the same distortion as the division model coefficients:
 ```
 r_theta = d(r) * r / f
 r = f * s(r_theta) * r_theta